Summary and Setup

 Software Install Manual Available for Description

-RStudio Link Linux, MacOS, Windows GUI for R
+RStudio Link Linux, MacOS GUI for R

 We provide quick instructions below for installing the various software needed for this workshop.
 At points, they assume familiarity with the command line and with installation in general.
 As there are different operating systems and many different versions of operating systems and environments, these may not work on your computer.
 If an installation doesn’t work for you, please refer to the installation instructions for that software listed in the table above.